vuejs/v2.vuejs.org/source/guide/application.md

 app.currentView = 'page1'
 ```

-With this mechanism it's very easy to leverage standalone routing libraries such as [Page.js](https://github.com/visionmedia/page.js) or [Director](https://github.com/flatiron/director).
+With this mechanism it's also very easy to leverage external routing libraries such as [Page.js](https://github.com/visionmedia/page.js) or [Director](https://github.com/flatiron/director).

 ## Communication with Server